 A smooth probe (resembling a thin straight wire) is gently passed through the tear duct and into the nose.
 Using probes of progressively larger diameters can widen a tear duct system.

 Some younger children have a tear duct probing done in the office using topical anesthetic drops.
-Older children usually have a brief general anesthesic in an outpatient surgery setting.
+Older children usually have a brief general anesthetic in an outpatient surgery setting.
 Sometimes a tube (stent) is placed in the nasolacrimal system while a child is asleep to prevent recurrence of tearing.

 Are you a medical professional, interested in joining AAPOS?
 Find out more here ▶